 The Social Cost of Near-Rational Investment

-We show that the stock market may fail to aggregate information even if it appears to be efficient and that the resulting decrease in the information content of stock prices may drastically reduce welfare.
-We solve a macroeconomic model in which information about fundamentals is dispersed and households make small, correlated errors around their optimal investment policies.
+We show that the stock market may fail to aggregate information even if it appears to be efficient, and that the resulting decrease in the information content of prices may drastically reduce welfare.
+We solve a macroeconomic model in which information about fundamentals is dispersed and households make small, correlated errors when forming expectations about future productivity.
 As information aggregates in the market, these errors amplify and crowd out the information content of stock prices.
-When stock prices reflect less information, the volatility of stock returns rises.
-The increase in volatility makes holding stocks unattractive, distorts the long-run level of capital accumulation, and causes costly (first-order) distortions in the long-run level of consumption.
+When prices reflect less information, the conditional variance of stock returns rises, causing an increase in uncertainty and costly distortions in consumption, capital accumulation, and labor supply.

 Keywords: Near-rationality, investment, capital accumulation

 Suggested Citation: Suggested Citation